 Hartzer, under sufferance, pretty much admitted that had the banks not agreed to submit themselves to appearing before the House Economics Committee at least once a year, it would have been difficult for the government to keep at bay Labor's populist and popular demands for a royal commission.
 "I don't remember the who said what exactly," said Hartzer of a meeting earlier this year with Treasurer Scott Morrison.
 Review of the four major banks: ANZ's Shayne Ellliott.
 Live article connection interrupted.

 Elliott told the parliamentary inquiry into the major banks that ANZ was reviewing what metrics were used to measure customer satisfaction and how senior executives were rewarded.
 He also admitted there were too many metrics involved in the process.
 This is an issue many investors and proxy advisers have been complaining about for years.
-It is not just an issue confined to the banking sector though and should be viewed outside the context of the banking inquiry.
-Review of the four major banks: ANZ's Shayne Ellliott.
 How Julia Banks made Shayne Elliott squirm over ANZ's 'blokey culture' Did you hear the one about the young corporate lawyer who applied for an ANZ home loan only to be told only her husband's income – not her's – could be counted because she was a married woman of child-bearing age?